 Usage-based car insurance companies

-- Allstate offers Drivewise in the states of Colorado, Arizona, New York, New Jersey, Illinois, Michigan and Ohio.
+- Drivewise by Allstate in the states of Colorado, Arizona, New York, New Jersey, Illinois, Michigan and Ohio

 Is the cheapest car insurance the best?